 If you participate in the Amazon Associates affiliate program, you'll need to follow a few requirements, including the requirement of disclosure.
 You need a disclaimer that lets people know about your participation in Amazon's program.

-This article will explain Amazon's disclaimer requirement and show you how to draft your Amazon Associates Disclaimer to make sure you comply with the rules.
+This article will explain Amazon's disclaimer requirement and show you how to draft and display your Amazon Associates Disclaimer to make sure you comply with the rules.